 What is an employee retention strategy?

-An employee retention strategy is a plan companies create to reduce employee turnover rates.
-The employee retention program includes company policies and programs that help organizations attract and retain qualified employees.
+Employee retention refers to your organization’s ability to prevent voluntary and involuntary employee turnover, and an employee retention strategy is a plan businesses develop and implement to reduce employee turnover rates.
+The employee retention program generally includes company policies and programs that help organizations attract and retain qualified employees.

 High turnover rates can be expensive, inconvenient and harmful to the overall success of a company.
-Constant employee turnover forces a company to redistribute resources to recruit, hire and train new employees.
-A retention strategy can improve overall employee satisfaction rates while also encouraging employees to focus on the success of the company.
+High employee turnover forces a company to spend resources to recruit, hire and train new employees, and it can cost up to 33% of an employee’s yearly salary through both direct and indirect costs.

 13 Effective Employee Retention Strategies

 Consider these employee retention program examples for your organization:

 1. Focus on the hiring process

 Choosing the right candidate for the position is a key part of employee retention.
 If an employee isn’t a good fit for their role, they’re more likely to leave your organization regardless of the other retention strategies you use.
 Focus on the hiring process by creating a job description that clearly describes the expected qualifications, skills and experience for the position as well as your workplace’s environment and culture.
 By creating a clear impression of what working at your organization looks like, you’re more likely to attract candidates who are a great fit and deter those who aren’t.

 Employees often leave when they don’t feel they’re appropriately compensated.
 Use Indeed Salary to understand the average salary for the position, and make sure you’re within that range.